MARKWELL

 Freedom

-Oh, how glorious it is to be free!
-Not merely free from chains of iron, but free from the deadliest shackles of all—sin, death, and the burden of a guilty conscience.
+What unspeakable joy it is to be free!
+Not merely free from chains of iron, but free from the deadliest shackles of all: sin, death, and the burden of a guilty conscience.
 For too long, many of us were slaves to sin, “sold under sin” (Romans 7:14), walking in darkness, bound by the cords of our own rebellion.
 But praise be to God, who has delivered us by the precious blood of His Son!
 “If the Son therefore shall make you free, ye shall be free indeed” (John 8:36).

 To be truly free is to stand as a redeemed child before a holy God, no longer trembling in fear or shame, but walking boldly into His presence.
 Once, sin separated us—our very conscience condemned us, whispering, “There is no hope for you here.”
 Yet, by the wondrous grace of our Lord, our consciences have been washed clean by His blood.
 “How much more shall the blood of Christ… purge your conscience from dead works to serve the living God?”
 (Hebrews 9:14).
 Oh, what joy it is to live with a heart unburdened by guilt, to know that we are forgiven, loved, and accepted!

-Oh, dear reader, if you know not this freedom, I urge you, come to the cross.
+Friend, if you know not this freedom, I urge you, come to the cross.
 Lay down your chains, your guilt, your sin.
-For in Christ, there is freedom, not just in the life to come, but here and now—freedom from the weight of sin, freedom from the crushing condemnation of the law, and freedom to call upon God as your Father.
+For in Christ, there is freedom, not just in the life to come, but here and now: freedom from the weight of sin, freedom from the crushing condemnation of the law, and freedom to call upon God as your Father.
 The world may offer its false freedoms, but only in Christ will you find the liberty of the soul.

-This, dear saint, is the liberty of the redeemed.
+Behold, the freedom of the redeemed!
 May we walk in it all the days of our lives, until the day we enter His glorious presence forever, free at last, where no chain can ever touch us again.

 The Lord’s Day: A Step Toward Eternity

-There was once a man, a simple working soul, who rose earlier on Sunday than any other day.
+I once read of a man, a simple working soul, who rose earlier on Sunday than any other day.
 His wife, puzzled by this devotion, asked him why.
 His reply was simple, yet profound: “I like the day I give to my Savior to be the longest in the week.”

 We must reclaim the sacredness of this day.
 For those who hunger after righteousness, each Sunday is not just a duty but a step nearer to our eternal Home.
 When the sun rises on the Lord’s Day, it should find us ready—our hearts eager to offer the best of our time, our thoughts, and our worship to the One who gave His all for us.
 Let us not say, “When will this be over?” but rather, “How can I make this day the longest, the richest, the most God-honoring of them all?”